-Objective 6.4 Sourcewise will continue its extensive Community Education effort by promoting educational Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2

-information on rights, benefits, entitlements, and health and wellness information for older persons ⊠2020-2021 □Yes

-in public education settings. ⊠2021-2022 ⊠No

-(Reference Section 8-1c, 4, 5) □2022-2023
+Objective 6.4 Sourcewise will continue its extensive Community Education effort by promoting educational Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 information on rights, benefits, entitlements, and health and wellness information for older persons in ⊠2020-2021 □Yes public education settings.
+Sourcewise will continue to provide remote access to presentations and ⊠2021-2022 ⊠No workshops, as well as, in-person access. ⊠2022-2023 (Reference Section 8-1c, 4, 5) □2023-2024 50

-□2023-2024